 Step 4: Running simulations

-To run simulation press ctrl+T or press the Run button
+To run simulation press ctrl+T or press the Run button in the model.

 For first order Transfer function: